 Many people diagnosed with bowel cancer will undergo successful treatment, and life can soon get back to normal.
-Remember, bowel cancer is one of the most curable cancers if caught early enough.
 Keeping positive during treatment, and asking for support when you need it, can help you get through the traumatic experience of having cancer.

 You will be regularly tested to check that the cancer has not returned.
 If after five years, it has not returned, you are considered clear and it's time to celebrate!